It occurs to me that when you search for an acquisition opportunity, it is very important to be both thoughtful and systematic.

 Armed with the acquisition criteria, be systematic and thorough in your company acquisition search.
-Access relevant databases and lists and cast your nets widely to be absolutely sure that you are able to find all of the prospective acquisition targets that match your acquisition criteria.
+Access relevant databases and cast your nets widely to be sure that you can find all the prospective acquisition targets that match your acquisition criteria.

-I have worked with clients who have used advertisements, direct mail, telephone calls and various other methods for approaching prospective acquisition targets.
-I cannot emphasize enough the importance of being both systematic and thorough in the acquisition search process.
+I have worked with clients who have used advertisements, direct mail, telephone calls, and various other methods for approaching prospective acquisition targets.

-Be opportunistic if a desirable acquisition opportunity suddently becomes available to you.
+Be opportunistic if a desirable acquisition opportunity suddenly becomes available to you.

 While being systematic and thorough, also be opportunistic in your search.
 In other words, be open to the possibility that you might identify acquisition targets without looking for them.
-Quite literally you might stumble onto a legitimate acquisition target through networking, by speaking with your attorney and other professional advisors, or in other unanticipated ways.
+You might stumble onto a legitimate acquisition target through networking, speaking with your attorney and other professional advisors, or in other unanticipated ways.

-I have put many buyers and sellers together over the years and in the process created a number of very profitable opportunities for my clients.
-For example, my client Rick Martinko actively sought an acquisition opportunity for years with no success.
-Based solely on my informal networking, he stumbled onto the HeatSeal acquisition opportunity, which reportedly was a home run for Rick, Ron Ziske (whom I had introduced to Rick and who later managed the acquired business) and their investors.
+I have put many buyers and sellers together over the years and in the process created various profitable opportunities for my clients.
+For example, a client of mine actively sought an acquisition opportunity for years with no success.
+Based solely on my informal networking, he stumbled onto an acquisition opportunity, which reportedly was a home run for my client and their investors.

-But be open to the possibility that the best acquisition opportunity might quite literally jump up and hit you in the face.
+Be open to the possibility that the best acquisition opportunity might come in a completely unexpected manner.